SouthernMethodistUniversity/documentation/testing.rst

 If you would like to use SSH keys, please send your request to help@smu.edu with "HPC: SSH Keys" in the subject line.

+Known Issues
+^^^^^^^^^^^^

+If you are using SSH keys and you are logging in without keys, you will be prompted by Duo twice.
+This double Duo prompting may impact the ability to login from certain non-terminal clients.

+If you are using SSH keys and you are logging in without keys and using a non-terminal client you may not be able to log in using a passcode alone.
+A workaround is to install the Duo app.